 Viviana and her sister, Majorie, are also receiving help from Project One Corner.
 Vivi and Majorie live in the same town as Cheryl and they are on the verge of being forced to quit school.
 Public schools are free in Ecuador, but the added costs of school uniforms, books, and bus fare often places a financial burden on families because the average monthly salary for farm workers is less than $300 a month.
 Together, we will give Viviana and Majorie the opportunity to continue to study, enabling them to choose their future and work towards breaking the cycle of poverty.

 Alex is also a beneficiary of Project One Corner.
 Alex and her family have left their home in the country to move to Quito so she can study to be a pharmacist.
 Her step-father purchased a lap-top computer from the black market to help with her studies.
 Unfortunately, after arriving back home, his family realized there was no actual computer inside.
 Project One Corner brought her a brand new lap top from the States.

-During the Chautauqua 2013, we visited a near-by orphanage and took back packs to the 18 kids living there.
-We also donated money to help them purchase animals to raise and sell in order to become self-sustaining.
+During the Chautauqua 2013, we visited a near-by orphanage and donated backpacks to the 18 kids living there.
+We also donated money to help them purchase animals to raise and sell in order to become more self-sustaining.

 Extra BIG thanks to jim, pete and Jd!